Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Experiments

 \subsection{Models}

-We consider two types of classifiers; a multi-layer perceptron (MLP) and a convolutional neural network (CNN).
+We use two types of classifiers for the synthetic datasets: a multi-layer perceptron (MLP) and a convolutional neural network (CNN).
+For the EEG Motor Imagery dataset, we use the ShallowFBCSPNet from \citet{ShallowFBCSPNet}.
 Each classifier $f : \mathcal{X} \rightarrow \mathcal{Y}$ is trained on the training dataset $\mathcal{D}_\text{train}$.
-We train the model with early stopping based on the validation performance on $\mathcal{D}_\text{val}$ and then we evaluate the model of the test set $\mathcal{D}_\text{test}$.
-We consider a classifier to have generalized the given classification problem when the resulting test accuracy is above 90\%.
-See supplementary material for details on model architecture, training, and performance.
+We train the models with early stopping based on validation performance on $\mathcal{D}_\text{val}$, and then evaluate them on the test set $\mathcal{D}_\text{test}$.
+We consider a classifier to have generalized to the classification problem if its test accuracy exceeds 90\%.
+See \appref{app:models} for details on model architecture, training, and performance.